kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 #### Story 1

-As an cluster operator, I want to perform in-place updates on my Kubernetes clusters without replacing the underlying machines.
+As a cluster operator, I want to perform in-place updates on my Kubernetes clusters without replacing the underlying machines.
 I expect the update process to be flexible, allowing me to customize the strategy based on my specific requirements, such as air-gapped environments or special node configurations.

 #### Story 2

 As a cluster operator, I want to seamlessly transition between rolling and in-place updates while maintaining a consistent user interface.
 I appreciate the option to choose or implement my own update strategy,  ensuring that the update process aligns with my organization's unique needs.

 #### Story 3
-As an cluster operator for resource constrained environments, I want to utilize CAPI pluggable external update mechanism to implement in-place updates without requiring additional compute capacity in a single node cluster.
+As a cluster operator for resource constrained environments, I want to utilize CAPI pluggable external update mechanism to implement in-place updates without requiring additional compute capacity in a single node cluster.

 #### Story 4
-As an cluster operator for highly specialized/customized environments, I want to utilize CAPI pluggable external update mechanism to implement in-place updates without losing the existing VM/OS customizations.
+As a cluster operator for highly specialized/customized environments, I want to utilize CAPI pluggable external update mechanism to implement in-place updates without losing the existing VM/OS customizations.

 #### Story 5
 As a cluster operator, I want to update machine attributes supported by my infrastructure provider without the need to recreate the machine.

 #### Story 6
-As a cluster service provider, I want guidance/documentation on how to write external update extension for own my use case.
+As a cluster service provider, I want guidance/documentation on how to write external update extension for my own use case.

-#### Story 7
-As a bootstrap/controlplane provider developer, I want guidance/documentation on how to reuse some parts of this pluggable external update mechanism.

 ### High level flow